chris-t-fernando/rrg/README.md

 # rrg-creator
+The Rube Goldbergiest of of Goldberg machines

 This project will generate RRG graphs from ASX data.
-It will be written as a series of microservices developed using the principles of clean code
+It will be written as a series of tiny scripts developed using the principles of clean code using AWS services.

 ![Solution diagram](https://github.com/chris-t-fernando/rrg-creator/blob/main/solution%20architecture.png)